“I often get asked why I’m a celebrant.

 The simplest and most honest answer is because

 I love being married.”

-Mr B (more commonly known as Richard) and I have been married for seven years and together for fourteen.
+Mr B (more commonly known as Richard) and I have been married for ten years and together for sixteen.
 I met him during freshers week at university at a kung-fu club demo (yes, really).